Marine life of Malapascua

 Aptly named, these seahorses are often brown or yellow and have smooth skin texture.
 They can grow up to 17cm long.

 The pygmy seahorses are tiny, reaching sizes only up to 2 cm.
 They can have very varied skin texture and colouring and match their surroundings perfectly.
-Pygmy seahorses are found on gorgonians, other soft corals, or seaweed.
-While the male is still responsible for brooding the eggs until hatching, they are stored in his trunk instead of a pouch.
+You can find pygmy seahorses on gorgonians, other soft corals, or seaweed.
+The male is responsible for brooding the eggs until hatching.
+The eggs are stored in his trunk instead of a pouch.

 found here include Moluccan seahorse and Thorny seahorse.

 All pipefish are related to seahorses however they swim horizontally and are straight like a pipe rather than curved.
 They have a long snout, and a long thin body covered in hard armour.
 Like seahorses, the males care for the eggs, brooding them in a pouch or egg sac until they hatch.
-There are many species of tropical pipefish ranging from very brightly coloured, very plain and dull.
+You can see many species of tropical pipefish ranging from very brightly coloured, very plain and dull.

 The banded pipefish grows up to 19 cm in length.
 It has distinct black and yellow bands and a roundish, bright orange tail fin.